SysKitTeam/docs-point/configuration/microsoft-teams-activity.md

 **Syskit Point** enables you to easily **discover which of your Microsoft Teams are not being actively used**.

-Syskit Point uses Protected APIs in Microsoft Teams, which make it possible for Syskit Point to **detect inactive Microsoft Teams based on the date of the last message.**
+Syskit Point uses Microsoft Graph API, which makes it possible for Syskit Point to **detect inactive Microsoft Teams based on the date of the last message.**

 {% hint style="warning" %}
 **Please note!**\
-Syskit Point **does not require** you to provide access to protected APIs for it to successfully track your Microsoft Teams activity.
+Syskit Point **does not read or save** the content of messages to detect Microsoft Teams activity.
 {% endhint %}

-To learn more about Protected APIs in Microsoft Teams, read the [following article](https://docs.microsoft.com/en-us/graph/teams-protected-apis).
+To learn more about Graph API, read the [following article](https://learn.microsoft.com/en-us/graph/use-the-api).